 After Christianity became the official religion of the Roman Empire, art took a drastic turn from the focus on man to the focus on God.
 I love to compare this Roman mosaic with the mosaic of Justinian and his attendant.

 The differences in subject matter are clear.
-The Roman artwork glorifies the strength and the body of man while the Byzantine artwork no longer shows the men with realistic proportions.
+The Roman artwork glorifies the strength and the body of man while the Byzantine artwork no longer shows the men with realistic proportion in art.
 Students will note the differences in body proportions, the use of color and pattern, and the Byzantine complexity vs. the Roman simplicity.

 Resource Library Subscribers: Download the Byzantine PowerPoint.